oayan/gr-ieee802-15-4/README.md

 ## Usage

 - The structure of the superframe can be controlled from MAC-Controller block.
 - The duration of a timeslot, the number of the timeslots inside a superframe are variable.
+They can be chosen from GRC.
 - Controller application should be connected with the flowgraph with MAC-Controller block through UDP.
 - Plant application should be connected with the flowgraph with MAC-Plant block through UDP.
-- The number of plants should be defined correctly to allocate timeslots for each plant.
+- The number of plants should be defined correctly in order to allocate timeslots for each plant.
-- The maximum number of timeslot in a superframe is 32 and first timeslot of every superframe is reserved for beacon packet.
+- Maximum number of timeslots in a superframe is 32 and first timeslot of every superframe is reserved for beacon packet.
 - The number of retransmission attempts can be changed from mac_plant_impl.cc.
-If maximum retransmission number is more than 1 ACK packet will be activated.
+If maximum retransmission number is more than 1, ACK packet will be sent by the controller.

 Open the `examples/transceiver_*.grc` flow graph with gnuradio-companion and check if all blocks are connected.
 Enable either the UHD blocks to interface